ericsun95/Data-Scientist-Summary/DL4J.md

 ### Network Configurations

 #### SparkDl4jMultiLayer and SparkComputationGraph
-Whether you create ‘MultiLayerNetwork’ or ‘ComputationGraph’, you have to provide a network configuration to it through ‘NeuralNetConfiguration.Builder’.
-‘NeuralNetConfiguration.Builder’, as the name implies, provides a Builder pattern to configure a network.
-To create a ‘MultiLayerNetwork’, we build a ‘MultiLayerConfiguraion’ and for ‘ComputationGraph’, it’s ‘ComputationGraphConfiguration’.
+Whether you create ‘MultiLayerNetwork’ or ‘ComputationGraph’, you have to provide a network configuration to it through `‘NeuralNetConfiguration.Builder’`.`‘NeuralNetConfiguration.Builder’`, as the name implies, provides a Builder pattern to configure a network.
+To create a `MultiLayerNetwork`, we build a ‘MultiLayerConfiguraion’ and for ‘ComputationGraph’, it’s ‘ComputationGraphConfiguration’.
 The pattern goes like this: <br>
 > [High Level Configuration] -> [Configure Layers] -> [Pretraining and Backprop Configuration] -> [Build Configuration]